ahzng/MemeAI/README.md

 ## Putting It Into Practice

-For each type, we use a training set with thousands of training examples and 400 features each (to represent the 400 pixels that make up the image).
+For each training session, we use a training set with thousands of training examples and 400 features each (to represent the 400 pixels that make up the image).

-### Training single digit image recognition:
+### Session 1: Training single digit image recognition

 The training set we use is obtained from data provided by Andrew Ng's Machine Learning course on Coursera.
 Created by our gradient descent algorithm, the resulting learned parameters can be referenced in Theta1.csv and Theta2.csv.